Ecsodikas/sbcl-quicklisp-docker/README.md

 ## Setup

+You can use the image in two different ways.

+### From the Repository

 You can just clone the repo and `docker build -t <name> .` afterwards you can `docker run -it -p <host-port>:4005 <name>`.

+### Pull directly from Docker Hub

+Alternatively, you can do `docker pull ecsodikas/sbcl-quicklisp`.

+## Usage
 You can connect to the swank server via a swank client of your choice.
 For example with the [swank-client](https://github.com/brown/swank-client) system from quicklisp.

 ```
 CL-USER> (ql:quickload :swank-client)